SCW-Aberystwyth/python-novice-gapminder/instructor_notes.md

 * Explain code editor and console
 * python vs ipython console
 * files can be saved and run from the command line, useful on HPC
+* change working directory in spyder, useful for this to be the same as data dir later to avoid long paths

 ## Variables and Assignment

 ### Variables

-* variables store values, text or number
+variables store values, text or number
-* = assigns from right to left
+= assigns from right to left

 ```age = 42```
 ```first_name = ahmed```

-* explain variable explorer
+explain variable explorer
-* explain variable names can only be letters, digits and underscores.
-Cannot start with a digit
-* double underscore at the start has special meaning
+explain variable names can only be letters, digits and underscores.
+Cannot start with a digit double underscore at the start has special meaning

 ### print